GET DIRECTV for business®

 • Streaming options

-That’s where an entertainment solution like DIRECTV for healthcare environments help change the equation.
+An entertainment solution like DIRECTV for healthcare environments can help support this kind of familiar, at-home viewing experience.

-A robust in-room entertainment system does more than fill time—it helps improve the patient experience.
+A robust in-room entertainment system can do more than fill time—it may help support a more positive patient experience.

 Here’s how:

-Giving patients access to entertainment provides an instant outlet for idle time.
-Allowing individuals to choose what they watch, listen to, or interact with reintroduces small but meaningful decision-making.
-Instead of focusing on discomfort or uncertainty, patients have something familiar to engage with.
+Providing patients with access to entertainment can offer an outlet during idle time.
+Allowing individuals to choose what they watch, listen to, or interact with may reintroduce small but meaningful decision-making, giving patients something familiar to engage with during their stay.

-Engagement tools, including entertainment systems, are directly linked to improved patient satisfaction metrics.
-3 And those scores don’t just look good—they help influence reimbursement, rankings, and patient loyalty.
+Engagement tools that can include entertainment have been associated with higher scores on certain patient satisfaction measures.3 And those scores don’t just look good—they help influence reimbursement, rankings, and patient loyalty.

-When patients are occupied and comfortable, they’re less likely to make non-essential requests—helping free up hospital staff to focus on providing focused care.
+When patients are occupied and comfortable, they may be less likely to make non-essential requests, which could help free up hospital staff to focus on providing focused care.

 Why basic cable isn’t enough to keep patients engaged